micmejia/bible-dump/AMPC/Matthew/Matt 6.md

-And forgive us our debts, as we also have forgiven ([^e]left, remitted, and let go of the debts, and have [^f]given up resentment against) our debtors.
+And forgive us our debts, as we also have forgiven (left, remitted, and let go of the debts, and have given up resentment against) our debtors.